laravel/docs/dusk.md

     $browser->click('.login-page .container div > button');

 Dusk selectors allow you to focus on writing effective tests rather than remembering CSS selectors.
 To define a selector, add a `dusk` attribute to your HTML element.
-Then, prefix the selector with `@` to manipulate the attached element within a Dusk test:
+Then, when interacting with a Dusk browser, prefix the selector with `@` to manipulate the attached element within your test:

     // HTML...